 Stoicism is a philosophy, which means a general framework for navigating one’s life.
 It has a body of theory (e.g., the three disciplines) and a set of practices.
 Stoicism is just one particular philosophy of life, others include some of its Hellenistic competitors, such as Epicureanism, as well as bodies of ideas coming from outside the Western tradition, especially Buddhism.
 As Bill Irvine argues in his A Guide to the Stoic Life, the advantages of adopting or developing a more or less coherent philosophy of life is that one has always available a handy reminder of how to interpret things, what to prioritize, and how to behave.
 Not bad, if you ask me.

 (In this sense, a philosophy of life is somewhat akin to a religion, and indeed religions can and do provide their adherents with a philosophy of life.
 The main difference, however, is that one is supposed to accept a religion’s tenets by faith, while philosophies are arrived at by reason.
-Also, religious doctrine — in theory at the least — is not suppose to change, while philosophies are living and ever evolving notions.)
+Also, religious doctrine — in theory at the least — is not supposed to change, while philosophies are living and ever evolving notions.)

 Ever since I’ve started studying and practicing Stoicism I have run into people who frequently confuse it with two allied concepts, which, however, need to stay clearly distinct: the idea of therapy, and the idea of applied rationality.
 Let me consider them and their relationship to Stoicism in turn.